Onah-NeLson/9ja-FarmYard/README.md

 - `MySQL`

 ### Third Party Services
-1. Cloudinary (for photo uploads)
+1. Google authentication
-2. Google authentication
+2. Facebook authentication
-3. Facebook authentication
+3. Cloudinary (for photo uploads)
-4. Brevo (mailing/SMS services)
+4. Mailing/SMS services

 ## Usage/Installation
 To install and run the app locally or in a development environment, follow the instructions below: